What People Are Saying About

 "Thank goodness for Brian Bennett, who has given us a toe-hold on sanity.
 There's more to be done, but here's one stat-man willing to attempt the not-so-impossible task of sorting out what the numbers on marijuana really say.
 Somebody give this guy a grant and a publicist."

--- Dean Kuipers, author of "Burning Rainbow Farm: How a Stoner Utopia Went Up in Smoke" now available
+-- Dean Kuipers, author of "Burning Rainbow Farm: How a Stoner Utopia Went Up in Smoke"

 "Excellent web site.
 Had I known of its existence while researching The Naked Truth About Drugs, I would not have pulled out so many of my hairs trying to navigate the mess of (mis)information put out by our government.
 It is your dedication to exposing the truth about drugs that can help end our national nightmare.
 Kudos, Brian - and keep up the good work."